rgorby/MAGE/docs/source/userGuide/magnetosphere/gameraRemix.rst

-Instructions for running GAMERA-REMIX.

 GAMERA-REMIX
 ============

 A GAMERA-REMIX (GR) run without RCM simulates the magnetosphere without ring current but coupled with the ionosphere represented by the REMIX module.
 Note we still need to use a Voltron executable instead of Gamera executable for a GR run.
 To turn off RCM, set DtDeep = -1 and Gamera/dosrc to F.

 Below are an example xml file of model parameters and an example pbs file of running parameters.

 Example xml for a double-resolution MPI run
 -------------------------------------------

-**NOTE: This XML is invalid.
-The ``<?xml...``\ > line should be the first line.
-The ``<KAIJU>`` element should ``<Kaiju>``.
-The ``VOLTRON`` ``<output>`` tag needs to be closed. **

 .. code-block:: xml